CXwudi/openapi-vocadb-java-client-autofixer/README.md

 ### When using the client

-see [notes](https://github.com/CXwudi/vocadb-openapi-client-java#notes) in my sample [VocaDB OpenAPI Java Client](https://github.com/CXwudi/vocadb-openapi-client-java)
+see [notes](https://github.com/CXwudi/vocadb-openapi-client-java#notes) in my sample client

 ## So what does this auto fixer trying to fix